 For people like my brother, who enjoy that old school feel but must watch their budget, there’s a product out there for you.
 The Qanba Drone Arcade Joystick is the perfect way to get your start in the fighting game practice or to enter the fight without emptying your pockets.

 The Qanba Drone is a compact controller compatible with the PlayStation 3, PlayStation 4, or PC.
 It features a sleek black look with a honeycomb design and authentic Qanba manufactured buttons and joystick.
 The product is licensed by Sony, has a cord storage compartment for on-the-go fighters, and a light but durable make for stable playing.

-The console is currently priced at $75.00 on Amazon (with free shipping) but can also buy the controller from QanbaUSA.com for about $60.00.
+The console is currently priced at (click for current price) on Amazon (with free shipping) but can also buy the controller from QanbaUSA.com for about $60.00.
 The low price and good quality make this perfect for those on a budget learning to get the hang of fighting controls.

 The dimensions of the product are roughly 14 x 6 x 9.5 inches, making it the right size to play at your desk or the table.
 It shifts a bit in your lap, but if that doesn’t bother you too much, it can make a perfectly suitable lap controller also.
 The controller weight roughly 2.64 pounds, which is pretty light for its size.

 Looking at it from right out the box, you would think it was at least a couple pounds heavier than it is in reality – which might be due in part to its glossy finish.
 It’s a fantastic size for the traveling player.
 I can be stowed away safely inside of a backpack (if you’re worried that your backpack might not be sturdy enough, Amazon sells backpacks specifically for carrying modern joystick controllers).